 With an extra million people expected to live and work in Sydney by 2030, the CBD and South East Light Rail (CSELR) forms a critical part of the city’s transport future and urban renewal.
 The 12km light rail system will provide reliable transport between key destinations, to support a vibrant and connected inner city.

 Transport for NSW (TfNSW) engaged Arup in 2011 to help it achieve its strategic vision for the Sydney Light Rail network.
-Arup led a team including HASSELL, as engineering, light rail systems and urban design technical advisor through the planning, definition design, procurement and construction stages of the project.
+Our engineering, light rail systems and urban design experience put us in the perfect position to lead a team in collaboration with HASSELL as technical advisors for the planning, definition design, procurement and construction stages of the project.

-Running through the city’s heart from Circular Quay to Central Station, the new line continues past two high schools towards major sporting and entertainment facilities at Moore Park, including the Sydney Cricket Ground.
-It then diverges, with one line connecting Centennial Park, Randwick Racecourse, Randwick TAFE College, the University of NSW and the Prince of Wales Hospital.
+The new line runs through the heart of the city from Circular Quay to Central Station, past two high schools and towards the major sporting and entertainment facilities at Moore Park, including the Sydney Cricket Ground.
+It then branches, with one line connecting Centennial Park, Randwick Racecourse, Randwick TAFE College, the University of NSW and the Prince of Wales Hospital.
 The other line runs to Kingsford past the ES Marks Athletics Field and the National Institute of Dramatic Art.

 Collaborative design to identify the best route